MADrickx/calculator/README.md

 # calculator

-This is an api for a client's price calculator based on set prices chosen by the client, per material, per size,
+This is a client price calculator based on set prices chosen by the client, per material and per size.

 ## Technology used

+Angular 13, API Routes,

+### api

-Symphony 6, API routes
+symphony 6, API routes